INTERESTED IN THIS COURSE?

-BA (Hons) in English Language and English Language Teaching (University of Greenwich)
+Bachelor in English Language and English Language Teaching

 This programme combines practical training in English language teaching with the academic study of language and communication.
 It leads to the securing of a teaching license from the Greek Ministry of Education as our graduates enjoy full professional rights which open up career opportunities in the teaching of the English language both in Greece and overseas for which there is an ever-greater demand.
-At level one, students take three broadly-based 'core' courses, and two further courses chosen from a wide variety of other disciplines within the School.
-At level two, students follow a more specialised programme of study with three core courses and two further optional courses chosen from a wide variety of other disciplines within the School.
-At level three, students take three 'core' courses, and they are then given a choice between doing a dissertation or doing a module on Translation.
+At level one, students take three broadly-based 'core' modules, and two further modules chosen from a wide variety of other disciplines within the School.
+At level two, students follow a more specialised programme of study with three core modules and two further optional modules chosen from a wide variety of other disciplines within the School.
+At level three, students take three 'core' modules, and they are then given a choice between doing a dissertation or doing a module on Translation.

 - Introduction to English Language Teaching

 - Foundations of Linguistics

 - Language, Communication and Society

 - Managing ESL Students with Different Educational Needs in an Inclusive Environment

 - Meaning in Language